DorisChen-ZJU/Multicopper-oxidase-mediated-single-carbon-insertion-for-skeletal-editing-of-aromatic-sulfonamides/README.md

-# Multicopper-oxidase-mediated-single-carbon-insertion-for-skeletal-remodeling
+# Multicopper-oxidase-mediated-single-carbon-insertion-for-skeletal-editing-of-aromatic-sulfonamides
-The optimized structures of all stationary states presented in manuscript: Multicopper oxidase mediated single carbon insertion for skeletal remodeling.
+The optimized structures of all stationary states presented in manuscript: Multicopper oxidase mediated single carbon insertion for skeletal editing of aromatic sulfonamides.